simonesilvestroni/m2m-website/_pages/uses.md

 title: 'My setup'
 date: '2021-11-08 10:54:03'
 last_modified_at: '2023-12-27 17:42:39'
 description: "Specifics about the hardware and software equipment I use.
-The page is part of the uses.tech project."
+The page is part of the <a href='https://uses.tech'>uses.tech</a> project."
 permalink: /uses/
 ---
 ## Hardware